This here are the characters from the Bloody Roar series

 - Killer Rabbit: A near literal example, given her beast form; though she isn't the Blood Knight kind.

-- Meaningful Name: Alice, which refers to her kind and noble nature.
+- Meaningful Name: Alice, which refers to her kind and noble nature, given that it means "Of the nobility".
 Surely, she is very kind towards Yugo.
-It also has to do with its connection to Alice in Wonderland
+It also has to do with its connection to Alice in Wonderland.

 - Not Blood Siblings: To Uriko.

-- Theme Naming: Most of her attacks are rabbit themed.
-Such as her, "Rabbit Slide", "Rabbit Spiral", and "Rabbit Step Hammer".
+- Theme Naming: Most of her named attacks are rabbit themed.
+Such as her "Rabbit Slide", "Rabbit Spiral", and "Rabbit Step Hammer".

 Alan Gado (the Lion)